fortun3/python-api-large-data-collection/README.md

 # python-api-large-data-collection

-In these scripts, data from a online marketplace, mercadolivre, is collected via their API and saved in database.
+In these scripts, data from a online marketplace, https://www.mercadolivre.com.br , is collected via their API and saved in database.
 A custom script I had done for a client.
 All the info about account and access keys are blank for their privacy.

 ## Features